CephalofairGames/bnb-rules/index.md

 >
 > Infused elements can be consumed to add effects to certain abilities or, in some cases, perform new abilities.
 This is represented by an element icon marked with <img src="assets/icons/element_spent.png" class="inline-icon"/> and followed by the added effect.
 If that element is available, it can be consumed.
 Whenever an infused element is consumed, you must remember that it cannot be consumed again until the next round.
 (You might wish to mark this with a spare cube, condition token, or other small object to help you remember.)
 >
 > If an ability depicts multiple separate elemental consumptions, the acting figure chooses which ones to activate.
 If a single elemental consumption depicts multiple elements, all of those elements must be consumed to activate it.
-Each instance of an infused element can be consumed no more than once per round.
+Multiple instances of each element can be infused at once, but each instance of an infused element can be consumed no more than once per round.
 >
 > <img src="assets/icons/element_wild.png" class="inline-element"/> The wild icon represents any one of the six elements (but not all of them).
 An added effect that requires consuming a wild element can be paid for by consuming any single infused element.
 A wild element infusion can be consumed as if it were any one of the six elements.
 >